You're here when: Traction is underwhelming. You need to decide whether the idea is wrong, the execution is wrong, or you just need more time.

 Lead Bullets, Not Silver Bullets

-Ben Horowitz faced this exact dilemma at Opsware.
-A competitor, BladeLogic, was beating them in large deals.
-His team kept proposing clever workarounds: acquire a company, reposition the product, change the sales model.
-Horowitz rejected all of them.
-"There are no silver bullets for this, only lead bullets."
-They needed to build a better product, full stop.
+A team facing this exact dilemma kept proposing clever workarounds to a product gap: acquire a company, reposition the product, change the sales model.
+None of those solved the real problem.
+There are no silver bullets for this, only lead bullets.
+Sometimes the answer is not a clever move.
+It's building a better product, full stop.

 The lesson: when traction is underwhelming, people instinctively search for a silver bullet, some clever strategic move that avoids the hard work.
 Sometimes the answer is a pivot.
 But sometimes it's that the product just isn't good enough yet, and no amount of repositioning fixes a product that doesn't deliver.
 Before you pivot, make sure you've exhausted the lead bullets.